 URINARY INCONTINENCE DEVICES

 Urine collection devices are mainly used by men with urinary incontinence.
-Women are generally treated with medicines and disposable garments such as Depends.
+Women are generally treated with medicines and disposable undergarments.

 Condom catheters are most effective when applied to a clean, dry penis.
-You may need to trim the hair around the pubic area so the device attaches better.
+You may need to trim the hair around the pubic area for better grip of the device.

 You must change the device at least every other day to protect the skin and prevent urinary tract infections.
 Make sure the condom device fits snugly, but not too tightly.
 Skin damage may occur if it is too tight.